 As foot warts progress and as you continue walking on them, they can start growing inward.
 You may notice a callus form over the wart when this occurs.
 It’s also common to experience pain or tenderness with foot warts.

-All of these signs and symptoms warrant a trip to your podiatrist at Great Lakes Foot and Ankle Institute PC.
+All of these signs and symptoms warrant a trip to your podiatrist at Great Lakes Foot and Ankle Institute.
 But it’s particularly important to head to the clinic if your warts are bleeding, continuing to spread, or keeping you from your daily activities.

 Your podiatrist may also suggest specialized pads to cover your warts, so they don’t cause discomfort while you’re walking or standing.